Brittany is a huge "Animal Crossing" fan! She has played Wild World, New Leaf, Pocket Camp, and is currently obsessed with New Horizons!

-Each player on your island has access to a new glowing money spot each day, which means you can deposit bells in it and make a money tree!
-I always deposit 10k bells per character in the glowing spot, which always guarantees a money tree of 30K at harvest time (you can certainly plant more or less, but 10k is the best guaranteed investment over time).
+Each player on your island has access to a new glowing money spot each day, which means you can deposit bells in the hole to grow a money tree!
+I always deposit 10k bells per character, which always guarantees a money tree of 30K at harvest time (you can certainly plant more or less, but 10k is the best-guaranteed investment over time).
 I have a small orchard of all my money trees that my five characters create each day.
 After I’ve harvested the money bags, I chop down the trees and replace them with new ones (since after you’ve harvested the money, the tree just turns into a normal hardwood tree).
 There’s no limit to how many money trees you can have on your island at a time.

 There’s also a money rock for each player per day.
 Make sure you have each character hit the money rock every day for your bonus 16,100 bells per day, per character.
 Please note that the same rock may not produce bells for each player, so you may have to hit a few rocks before you find the money rock on each account.

 Interestingly enough, there is a bonus harvestable rock, but only for one other player on the island.
 The main character (or first account playing for the day) can harvest five rocks per day for resources (not including the sixth rock, which produces bells), and one other player can harvest just one rock per day for resources.
 The harvestable rocks won’t re-spawn again for anyone after the second player has hit it.